What you will need

 - Ensure the belt is routed properly before you start the car.
 Allow the tensioner to rest on the new belt.

 - The belt should be sitting correctly in all the pulleys.
-Since this is a spring-loaded tensioner you don't need to do any manual adjustment.
+Since this is a spring-loaded tensioner, you don't need to make any manual adjustments.